Join the Academy

 The Level Down Revision Method

-The quickest way to get frustrated with your revision is to start at page 1 and try to revise all the way to the end— you'll almost immediately find yourself getting hung up on details that may or may not even belong in the story.
+The quickest way to get frustrated with your revision is to start at page 1 and try to revise a novel all the way to the end— you'll almost immediately find yourself getting hung up on details that may or may not even belong in the story.
 This is why we recommend starting your revision by looking at the big-picture storyline (the Story Level), then moving on to individual scenes (the Scene Level), and only then looking at sentences and word choice (the Page Level).

 Start at the story level